 You know it’s an indicator of a sophisticated VPN if it’s able to evade China’s great firewall, and that’s exactly what VyprVPN does.

-VyprVPN does retain some information about its users – specifically the “source IP address, the VyprVPN IP address used by the user, connection start and stop time, and total number of bytes used” – but it’s headquartered in Switzerland which makes it very difficult for authorities to get their hands on it via court orders or injunctions.
+VyprVPN doesn’t log any sensitive data or identifying information about its users.
+It’s headquartered in Switzerland which makes it very difficult for authorities to get their hands on it via court orders or injunctions.

-Unfortunately it doesn’t permit torrenting on its servers but does circumvent the Netflix VPN ban with ease.
-Supported platforms are Windows, Mac OS, iOS, Android, and Linux.
+Supported major platforms are Windows, Mac OS, iOS, Android, and Linux.

-VyprVPN does offer a 3-day free trial (this link also gives you 50% off your first month if you decide to stay after the trial) but you’ll have to sign up with a credit card and select one of their monthly/annual packages before availing the offer.
+VyprVPN does offer a 3-day free trial (this link also gives you a discount if you decide to stay after the trial) but you’ll have to sign up with a credit card and select one of its monthly/annual packages before availing the offer.
 If unsatisfied, you can cancel before the 3-day trial expires, effectively making it free.

 Read our in-depth VyprVPN review here.

-ExpressVPN skirts the Netflix war on VPNs with ease and allows unlimited torrenting.
+ExpressVPN works with all kinds of streaming platforms and allows unlimited torrenting.
 It’s incorporated in the British Virgin Islands – and hence does not need to comply with any mandatory data retention laws.
-It also accepts Bitcoin as payment and operates a whopping 1,000+ servers spread across 94 countries.
+It also accepts Bitcoin as payment and operates a whopping 3,000+ servers spread across 94 countries.

-There’s no free trial exactly, but ExpressVPN has a 30-day money back guarantee that gives you complete access to all its servers as well as unlimited bandwidth.
+There’s no free trial exactly, but ExpressVPN has a 30-day money-back guarantee that gives you full access to all its servers as well as unlimited bandwidth.
 Your account will be charged when you sign up, but you will get a full refund if you cancel within the 30-day period.